JFLarvoire/SysToolsLib/README.md

 * Make sure the scripts in the Bash and Tcl subdirectories are executable, using the chmod +x command.
 * Copy the Tcl scripts into a directory in your PATH.
 For example in /usr/local/bin.
 * Remove the .tcl extension on all these tcl scripts (except Library.tcl), so that they can be invoked with just their base name.
-* Go to the C/SRC subdirectory, and run the following commands to rebuild the C programs:
+* Go to the C/SRC subdirectory, and run the instructions in [C/README.md](C/README.md) to rebuild the C programs.

-        cd $WORKDIR/C/SRC
-        chmod +x configure
-        ./configure
-        make

 * Copy the executable files from the output subdirectory, into the same /usr/local/bin.

 ### Development environment